myagizmaktav/assessments-react-native/README.md

 ## How to Get Started?

-You can start by creating a Electrode Native project base.
+You can start by creating a React Native project base.

 Then, you'll need to transfer this codebase to a git repository and share the repository address upon completion.